innotrade/enapso-graphdb-admin/README.md

 }
 ```

-## Listing all users configured in your GraphDB instance
+## List all users configured in your GraphDB instance

 ```javascript
 getUsersDemo: async function () {